taylordigital13/ARjs_Unity/README.md

 ## Usage

+### There are two menu items for this.
+"AR.js/GenerateCustomImageTarget" and "AR.js/ChangeImageTarget".
+The first one will open up the website where you can go to generate both the image and the .patt file that you will need.
+The second one, should only be used after you already have an ImageTarget in scene.
+It will open another window where you will need to either put in the location of the .patt file or open a file selector with one of the buttons at the bottom and you will also need to drag and drop the target image you created.
+Then hit update.
+If you don't alter anything before hitting update, it will reset the target to the default hiro.

 ### Adding Objects
 Right click the Hierarchy to add an image target, then right click the image target to add a shape.